Paying the College Bill: Your Questions Answered

 How do we determine the best method(s) to cover the cost?

-Use MEFA's Monthly Payment Calculator to create a payment plan.
+Use MEFA's Student Loan Payment Calculator to create a payment plan.
 By selecting the calculator's Explore Payment Strategies option, you can indicate the amount your family can devote per month toward college costs, and the calculator will provide payment options.
 You'll be provided suggestions of different ways to allocate your resources, incorporating both a monthly payment plan and a loan, with a focus on minimizing borrowing.

 We're a divorced family.
 Can both parents take a private loan?
 Can both do a payment plan?